bruinpool-devs/BruinPool_frontEnd/README.md

 ## Deploy Instructions

 1. Frontend is deployed using [Netlify](https://www.netlify.com/).
-Create Netlify account and request to be added to BruinPool group.
+Create Netlify account and request to be added to PoolUp group.
 2. Netlify is connected to GitHub, so it automatically keeps track of any new changes that are pushed to the branch.
 3. Run `npm install netlify-cli -g` to enable Netlify command line operations.
 May need to add `sudo` for Mac/Linux.
 4. When you are ready to deploy new changes, run `npm run build` to create static package that can be deployed.